The Best Infant Car Seats of 2025

 - Tricky to clean

 The Nuna Pipa Rx is one of few seats on the market that uses something called rigid LATCH to connect the car seat’s base to a vehicle, and it’s the feature I love most about this infant car seat.
-(LATCH stands for Lower Anchors and Tethers for CHildren, a way of securing a car seat to a vehicle.)
+(LATCH stands for Lower Anchors and Tethers for CHildren, a way of securing a car seat to a vehicle.
+You can see it in action in our in-depth Nuna Pipa Rx review.)
 “Rigid” means that the metal connectors that protrude from the Pipa’s base attach directly to the metal lower anchors of your vehicle—no straps or hooks involved.
 Why is this a big deal?
 Because rigid LATCH connections are the most secure, meaning your car seat will move the least in the event of a crash.
+"We have so much peace of mind knowing our baby is safe anytime she is in the car," one parent told us.
+Rigid LATCH also makes for a fast, easy and foolproof installation.
+“Whether you’re installing the Relx base or installing the Pipa RX baseless, it could not be faster or more straightforward,” says Taylor.
+The base installation of this seat takes me under 30 seconds, while a baseless install takes just about a minute.

 Taylor also applauds the seat for “all of the advanced safety features,” like the anti-rebound panel and the fold-down stability leg (also called a load leg) that extends from the base of the seat to the floor and is designed to absorb impact in an accident.
+And Babylist parents agree, consistently praising the Nuna Pipa Rx.
+"What sold me were the extra safety features [like the] anti-rebound bar and load leg," said one parent.
 Just know that if you’re considering a car seat with a load leg, they’re permitted in most—but not all—vehicles, so check your car’s owner’s manual before you buy.

-Babylist parents rave about the quality materials, the seat’s light weight and the extendable Sky drape canopy that provides full coverage from the elements, as well as the many different strollers the seat is compatible with the use of an adapter.
+And last but definitely not least is this seat's incredibly light weight.
+At just about seven pounds, it's easy to lift, carry and maneuver.
+Babylist parents also rave about the quality materials and the extendable Sky drape canopy that provides full coverage from the elements, as well as the many different strollers the seat is compatible with the use of an adapter.
 I also often recommend this seat to people who frequently take rideshares or taxis, as the Pipa Rx is a breeze to install in any car without the base.

 Additional Specs